FindWeedNY/digg-button-classic/README.md

 # Digg Button Classic

+⚠️ digg.com shut down, this is now archived.

 remember when digg had those orange vote buttons? yeah, I missed them too.

 this extension brings back the classic digg button style to the new digg.com. because the current buttons are boring and we deserve better.